-These regulations come into play not just in regular courts, but also affect arbitration, disciplinary tribunals, and club committees which are able to effect changes to a person’s rights, privileges, obligations or liabilities.
+These regulations affect regular courts, as well as arbitration, disciplinary tribunals, and club committees which are able to effect changes to a person’s rights, privileges, obligations or liabilities.

 When criminal proceedings are underway, spent convictions may come into play.
 However, the courts operate under the premise that spent convictions should only be mentioned in very rare circumstances.

-If information about alleged spent convictions is spread maliciously, it may be possible for the subject of the data to sue the perpetrator for libel.
+If information about alleged spent convictions is spread maliciously, it may be possible for the subject of the data to sue the perpetrator for defamation.